Jeffsty/LabVIEW-Cookbook/README.md

 # LabVIEW-Cookbook

-Exercies from the LabVIEW Cookbook.
+Exercises from the LabVIEW Cookbook.